cmpitg/ulquikit/README.md

 *Literate programming* is the term created by Prof. Knuth to indicate a way of coding by writing document (**not** documentation).
-It's not about *reading* source code and documentation but *writing* and *extending* them.
-It's not about *generating beautiful documentation* but *writing document*.
+It's not about *reading* source code and documentation but *writing*, *reusing* and *extending* them.
+It's not about *generating beautiful documentation* at all!

+You can't focus on reading the doc.
+You can't define snippets and move them around.
+You can't reuse snippets.
+Again, that's **not** literate programming for heaven's sake!

 Nothing personal, but the author(s) Docco have made a terrible mistake by *calling* those tools literate programming tools.
 Not only do they not get the art of it, they spread the wrong idea about Knuth's work as well.

 Tools are supposed to get the job done, but please respect the orginal author.
-Name them your ways.
+Name them your way.

 ## Why literate programming?